Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Health/A new setup (3 in 1) to switch position (backpain).md

 **Note** I have build [[Quick command to use Ipad as Second monitor (Sidecar - Apple script)]] to quickly connect to Ipad and convert it to 2nd instead of manually setting every time

 ##### Cheapest alunium machenic keyboard M1W (2023)
 My first decent macenic keyboard.
 I use this while seating down and doing some Blogging stuff.
-As this is the best keyboard I have and seating is most effective psotion to w
+As this is the best keyboard I have and seating is most effective psotion to work

+##### Logitech m720, really good mouse with lot of programmatic buttons
+The same form as Master 3s but smaller and super comforta

 ### Standing